-Africa (54 nations) and Asia (46) are individually outnumbered by eight committee members from European soccer's governing body, which represents 53 FIFA member countries.
-Europe traditionally has held most power since FIFA was formed by a handful of countries in Paris in 1904.
+Africa (54 nations) and Asia (46) combined are individually outnumbered by eight committee members from UEFA representing 53 member countries.
+Europe has traditionally held most power since football's world governing body was formed by a handful of countries in Paris in 1904.

 "What was created (109) years ago does not necessarily reflect the realities, and I don't think is relevant to today's world,'' Webb said.

-FIFA has put forth a reform program, and UEFA has published its suggestions.
-CONCACAF unanimously backed the slate proposed by a FIFA-appointed task force.
+As for FIFA's reform program, UEFA has published its own list of suggestions, while CONCACAF unanimously backed the slate proposed by a FIFA-appointed task force.

-"He wants a FIFA that is transparent,'' Webb said.
-"He wants a FIFA that is built on solid foundations.''
+"I am sure that President Blatter is very much committed to (reform),'' Webb said.
+"He wants a FIFA that is transparent, he wants a FIFA that is built on solid foundations.''